oicr-gsi/node-starter-kit/README.md

 post](https://blog.travis-ci.com/2017-04-20-continuous-security-snyk-travis-ci/)
 for more details on running Snyk on TravisCI.)
-If Snyk finds vulnerable dependencies, the build will fail and you'll have to fix them manually using Snyk on the command line, which will walk you through options for fixing the vulnerabilities.
+If Snyk finds vulnerable dependencies, the build will fail and you'll have to fix them manually using `snyk test` on the command line, which will walk you through options for fixing the vulnerabilities.
+Choosing "ignore" means the issue will be raised again in 30 days.
 ```
   npm install -g snyk
   cd "${MY_PROJECT_PATH}"